Race Director, Founder DMSE Sports, Inc.

-Dave has served as the director of the Falmouth Road Race since 2012.
-Aside from his official title as director, Dave is also a prominent philanthropist, author, and motivational speaker, as well as an accomplished athlete.
+DMSE Sports has served as the race operations management team for the Falmouth Road Race since 2012.
+In addition to his ten years serving as race director, Dave is also a prominent philanthropist, author, and motivational speaker, as well as an accomplished athlete.
 In 1981, Dave founded DMSE Sports, a firm that manages mass-participatory road race events, including the Boston Marathon.
 He has co-authored four books: a memoir, “The Last Pick,” chronicles his childhood as the last pick for team sports due to his small stature, and three illustrated children’s books that tell the stories of his athletic adventures in the hopes of encouraging readers to never underestimate their own abilities.
 Dave’s passion for running has extended beyond his professional life into his philanthropic endeavors.
-In 1978, what Runners World deemed the first instance of combining running and fundraising for cancer research, Dave ran 3,452 miles across the country—from Medford, Oregon, to his hometown of Medford, Massachusetts—in an effort to raise $100,000 to benefit the Jimmy Fund and the Dana-Farber Cancer Institute.
+In 1978, what Runners World deemed the first instance of combining running and fundraising for cancer research, Dave ran 3,452 miles across the country—from Medford, Oregon, to his hometown of Medford, Massachusetts—in an effort to raise $100,000 to benefit Dana-Farber Cancer Institute and the Jimmy Fund.
 He would continue in this marriage of running and philanthropy throughout his career, logging more than 150,000 miles and raising millions for those in need.

 Jennifer joined the Falmouth Road Race team in 2011.
-As Executive Director of Falmouth Road Race, Inc. she brings the strategic vision of the organization to life through collaboration with industry leaders.
-Having a passion for community service and event management, she serves on the Falmouth Chamber of Commerce board of directors, as Race Director for the Holidays by the Sea Jingle Jog, a member of the Falmouth Band Parents Association, volunteer for Falmouth’s Volunteers in Public Schools (VIPS), and a past member of the Falmouth Walk and the Heroes in Transition Ruck4HIT Committees.
-As former Director of Special Projects with DMSE Sports, Inc. she continues with her role as Hydration Station Coordinator for the B.A.A.
+As Executive Director she brings the strategic vision of the organization to life through collaboration with industry leaders.
+Having a passion for community service and event management, she served on the Falmouth Chamber of Commerce board of directors, and volunteers for the Heroes in Transition Ruck4HIT race, the Holidays by the Sea Jingle Jog, the Falmouth Band Parents Association, and Falmouth’s Volunteers in Public Schools (VIPS).
+As former Director of Special Projects with DMSE Sports, Inc. she was the Hydration Station Coordinator for the B.A.A.
 Boston Marathon.
-Jennifer holds a master’s degree in Speech-Language Pathology from UMass Amherst and worked in healthcare and education for 15 years before transitioning to the running industry.
-She enjoys all aspects of life on Cape Cod with her family.
+Jennifer holds a master’s degree in Speech-Language Pathology from UMASS Amherst and worked in healthcare and education for 15 years before transitioning to the running industry.
+She enjoys paddle boarding, sea glass hunting, and making people laugh.